jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 The Form factor follows formula 3 of this manuscript

-which describes scattering from the particle on the left of the Figure 1 from their manuscript (below).
+which describes scattering from the particle on the left of the Image 1 from their manuscript (below).

 ..
 Figure:: media/FormFactor_Janus1.png
    :align: left